top of page

 PR helps people trust you

 PR is about how your business comes across to clients, stakeholders, investors, journalists, or future hires.
 It’s about tone, timing, consistency, and credibility.
-And that can take many forms:
+This can take many forms, such as:

 • Handling a complaint in a way that shows you take it seriously